From dazzling churches to relics of ancient civilizations, Peru has more than its fair share of striking natural

-Stay at the fantastic Tambopata Research Centre ($236 USD double), located in the Tambopata National Reserve, for piranha fishing, nocturnal hiking, birdwatching, ayahuasca rituals, and more.
+Stay at the fantastic Tambopata Research Center ($236 USD double), located in the Tambopata National Reserve, for piranha fishing, nocturnal hiking, birdwatching, ayahuasca rituals, and more.

 Just a word to the wise: don’t forget your mosquito repellent.

 Manu National Park

 This UNESCO World Heritage Site is an area of globally unrivalled biodiversity, uniquely located at the meeting point of the tropical Andes and the Peruvian Amazon basin.